voc/voctoweb/README.md

 ## APIs

  Every talk (alias **event**, in other systems also called lecture or session) is assigned to exactly one **conference** (e.g. the congress or lecture series like datengarten or openchaos) and consits of multiple files alias **recordings**.
-These files can be video or audio recordings of the talk in different formats and lanuages (live-translation), subtitle tracks as srt or slides as pdf.
+These files can be video or audio recordings of the talk in different formats and languages (live-translation), subtitle tracks as srt or slides as pdf.

 ### Public JSON API